top of page

 • Metal roofing will weigh more than aluminum or copper roofing.
 This will create more of a load on your house that causes stress on the structure.

-• Even though metal is an excellent choice and it’s long lasting, it still has a shorter lifespan than its counter parts; aluminum, copper, and zinc.
+• Even though metal is an excellent choice and it’s long lasting, it still has a shorter lifespan than its counter parts, aluminum, copper, and zinc.

 • Metal can easily ripple (also known as oil-canning) during the installation which can create a negative aesthetic look.